Why Some Self Tanners Work Better Than Others

 When we tried it, we found it to smell bad, be a little streaky, take a long time to dry, and produce an unflattering orange color.
 When we checked around the web, we found similar reviews on a number of different websites.

-The second one we tried, Adonia Bronzing Glow, is a very expensive (around $39), premium brand that has a very good reputation.
+The second one we tried, Tanceuticals CC Self Tanning Lotion, is a more expensive (around $25), premium brand that has a very good reputation all over the internet.

 When we tried this one, we found it very easy to apply and pleasant smelling.
 It dried quickly and produced a nice golden tan.
-In addition, the color lasted nearly 5 days- which isn’t bad for most self tanning products.
+In addition, the color lasted nearly 7 days- which is great compared to most other self tanning products.

 So what accounts for the difference in these two products?

 They both contain DHA.
 And they both contain a few standard cosmetic ingredients that are found in every product.

 We’d bet good money that the Tanceuticals product has a much higher concentration of DHA than the Neutrogena product.

 That probably accounts for the big difference in the color achieved.

 To explain the rest (better smell, better evenness, easier application, better feel) take a look at this chart of some of the other ingredients used: